James Richardson (presenter): Later broadcasting career

 From 2002 until 2005, Richardson moved with the Serie A rights first to British Eurosport live coverage, then to Bravo TV's Football Italia Live and the return of Gazzetta Football Italia.
 Between 2007 and 2009, he co-presented Setanta Sports' The Friday Football Show and Football Matters shows with Rebecca Lowe.
 In 2011, Richardson also had a short stint on the BBC regional football programme Late Kick Off, for the South, West and South-West region.

 Prior to his move to BT Sport in August 2013, he presented ESPN's coverage of live Italian football.
 At BT Sport he hosted live Serie A matches and the Sunday night round-up show, European Football Show, until its cancellation in 2017.
 He fronts their The UEFA Champions League Goals Show since BT Sport won the rights to the competition.

 Since 2016 to 2021, together with Jules Breach, he has hosted the Fantasy Premier League Show by Premier League Productions.
 Starting from 2021, Kelly Somers has partnered with Richardson for the Fantasy Premier League Show.
 It is available for viewing on the Premier League website and also the Premier League Facebook Page.

 Richardson has also presented non-football related content and presented Bravo TV's first live PDC darts coverage alongside Dave Gorman during the 2010 European Darts Championship.
 He has also presented British Eurosport's live Tour de France cycling coverage between 2005 and 2013.
 Since 2011, Richardson has hosted the World's Strongest Man television coverage.

 In 2018, he started co-presenting The Great Model Railway Challenge on Channel 5 with Tim Shaw, a show that sees teams of railway model enthusiasts compete against each other in a series of tasks with the aim of winning a prize in the grand finale.

+In 2025, it was announced that Richardson would be a member of the joint DAZN / 5 presentation team for the first 32 team FIFA Club World Cup.